Azure/PyRIT/docker/README.md

 This Docker container provides a pre-configured environment for running PyRIT (Python Risk Identification Tool for generative AI) with JupyterLab integration.
 It comes with pre-installed PyRIT, all necessary dependencies, and supports both CPU and optional GPU modes.

+📚 **For complete installation instructions and troubleshooting, see the [Docker Installation Guide](https://azure.github.io/PyRIT/setup/install_docker.html) on our documentation site.**

+This README contains technical details for working with the Docker setup locally.

 ## Features

 - Pre-installed PyRIT with all dependencies